Lake Atitlan Guatemala Villages

 - Learn a few Spanish words before traveling.
 Por favor (please), Gracias (thank you), Buenos días (Good morning), Hola (Hi), ¿Cómo está?
 (How are you), Mucho gusto (Nice to meet you), No hablo español (I don’t speak Spanish).

 - Bring a rain jacket if traveling from May through October.

 - Expect to pay to use the bathroom and bring your own toilet paper.

 - Carry valuables around or wear expensive jewelry.

-- Drink the tap water, buy bottled water instead.
+- Drink tap water, buy bottled water instead.

 - Photograph people without their permission.

 - Quetzal is the national bird of Guatemala.
 It is also the name of the Guatemalan currency.

 - Lake Atitlán (Atitlán means ‘at the water’) is the deepest lake in Central America.

 - Guatemala has the largest collection of UNESCO heritage sites in Latin America.
 They include Antigua, Tikal National Park, and Archaeological Park and Ruins of Quirigua.